broadinstitute/palantir-workflows/BenchmarkVCFs/SimpleBenchmark_README.md

 $$ F_1 = 2 \cdot \frac{Prec \cdot Recall}{Prec + Recall}.$$

 In addition, simple counts of sites labeled `IGN` or `OUT` from `vcfeval` will be tallied across the strata.
 The `IGN` label is used for FILTERed sites, structural variants, or otherwise irregular sites as determined by the tool.
-The `OUT` label is used for variants that fall outside the user-provided `evaluation_intervals` regions, and are hence not classified as a match or mismatch.
+The `OUT` label is used for variants that fall outside the `evaluation_intervals` regions if provided, and are hence not classified as a match or mismatch.
+If no `evaluation_intervals` file is provided, there will be no `OUT` variants in the result.

 ---